-SPEA-V 522 Human Resource Management in Nonprofit Organizations (3 cr.)
-SPEA-V 525 Management in the Nonprofit Sector (3 cr.)
-SPEA-V 526 Financial Management for Nonprofit Organizations (3 cr.)
+SPEA-V 522 Human Resource (3 cr.)
+Management in Nonprofit Organizations SPEA-V 525 Management in the (3 cr.)
+Nonprofit Sector SPEA-V 526 Financial (3 cr.)
+Management for Nonprofit Organizations

 Two additional SPEA graduate courses, which require class attendance, are selected with the approval of the student's advisor.